Fighting against POLLUTION to Save Environment

 Potassium ascorbate

-0.02M solution of potassium ascorbate (C6H7o6) may be sprayed once after 2-3 weeks of plantation.
-Potassium ascorbate is known antidote to SO Phyto-toxicity in initial stages.
+0.02M solution of potassium ascorbate (C6H7O6) may be sprayed once after 2-3 weeks of plantation.
+Potassium ascorbate is known antidote to SO2 phyto-toxicity in initial stages.
 Root feeding of calcium and potassium salts of ascorbic acid also reduce air pollution injury.

 Urea

-Foiler application 1% urea solution once in a month increase the air pollution tolerance in the plants.
+Foliar application of 1% urea solution once in a month increases the air pollution tolerance in the plants.

 Photosynth

-Recently M/s Hindustan Lever have started marketing a chemical namely PHOTOSYNTH which help in photosynthesis of plant.
+Recently M/s Hindustan Lever have started marketing a chemical namely PHOTOSYNTH which helps in photosynthesis of plants.
 This may also be used.

 SELECTION OF PLANT SPECIES